Friday, May 23, 2014

 I Love the 80s

-Also, as easy as it is to rag on the popularity and ubiquity of Wolverine, even in 1988, it's worth pointing out that while Marvel Comics Presents essentially gives him a second solo title, it is an anthology series, and while Wolverine will remain a presence in this series, without him, it's unlikely that the Shang-Chi and Man-Thing stories which also launch this series would ever have seen the light.
+Also, as easy as it is to rag on the popularity and ubiquity of Wolverine, even in 1988, it's worth pointing out that while Marvel Comics Presents essentially gives him a second solo title, it is an anthology series, and while Wolverine will remain a presence in this series, without him, it's unlikely that the Shang-Chi and Man-Thing stories which also launch this series would ever have seen the light of day.
 Basically, Wolverine is keeping the lights on for the less-popular characters who will appear in this series.

 The Best There is at What He Does